 In the event of an absence:

-- The student must call lab instructor before laboratory begins.
+- The student must call the lab instructor before laboratory begins.

 - The student must meet with the instructor before the next laboratory to discuss whether it is possible to meet course objectives.

-- A form will be obtained on-line, completed by the student and submitted to the instructor explaining the reason for absence.
+- An Absence from Clinical Laboratory form will be obtained, completed by the student and submitted to the instructor explaining the reason for the absence.
 Individual faculty will choose appropriate actions in relation to mastery of objectives.
-A copy will also be attached to the clinical evaluation form.
+A copy of the form will also be attached to the clinical evaluation form.